mpv-player/mpv/DOCS/man/vf.rst

         which leads to lost frames.

     ``print=yes|no``
-        Print computed fingerprints the the terminal (default: no).
+        Print computed fingerprints to the terminal (default: no).
 This is mostly for testing and such.
 Scripts should use ``vf-metadata`` to read information from this filter instead.